jurevans/wetransfer-spinner/README.md

 ## About
 ### Spinner
 I used SVG to create the overlapping circles, the top being the progress bar that uses `stroke-dashoffset` to increase in size relative to the progress.
 Progress is an integer between 0 and 100, and is checked within the `Spinner` component to fall within that range, and is rounded if it is not an integer.
+The progress-bar circle will animate to the next value it receives, as well as rotate when the `rotate` prop is true.
+For the rotation, I had experimented with other methods specific to SVG, such updating the value in the `transform` attribute of the circle to cause rotation, or using the `animationTransition` element.
+These were both limiting in various ways, and CSS animation seemed to be perfect for what I wanted to do.
+I needed it to continue rotating even if the progress stopped incrementing, so using this method allowed it to be completely independent of the state of `progress`.

 The `Spinner` component is a simple, stateless functional component.
 This is the primary re-usable component in this project.
 All of the demo functionality lives in `Demo.tsx`.
 All of the props are initialized to defaults.
 The configurable props are: